 Where Can I Purchase a Lab Grown Diamond?

 Thanks to the wide array of retailers both online and local, purchasing a lab grown diamond engagement ring or lab diamond jewelry is easier than ever before.
 However, with abundant choices comes responsibility.
-Be sure to do your research when shopping for a lab grown stone to ensure that you’re buying from a reputable jeweler.
+Be sure to do your research and read our diamond buying guide before shopping for a lab grown stone to ensure that you’re buying from a reputable jeweler.
 Retailers like James Allen, Clean Origin, and 12FIFTEEN Diamonds are all trusted sources for amazing lab grown stones.